 Andreescu, Medvedev Advance At Indian Wells

-On a perfect tennis-weather Saturday evening on Stadium 1, the octagon-shaped main stadium at Indian Wells, enormous and beautiful with green seats that match the green of the court and bright yellow Chrysanthemums in planters that bring a burst of color, Daniil Medvedev, world No. 2 and the top seed, who previously had a 3-3 record at the BNP Paribas Open, defeated American Mackenzie McDonald 6-4, 6-2 in one hour and thirteen minutes to reach the third round.
+On a perfect tennis-weather Saturday evening on Stadium 1, the octagon-shaped main stadium at Indian Wells, enormous and beautiful with Kelly green seats that blend with the green of the court, and bright yellow Chrysanthemums in planters that bring a burst of color, Daniil Medvedev, world No. 2 and the top seed, who previously had a 3-3 record at the BNP Paribas Open, defeated American Mackenzie McDonald 6-4, 6-2 in one hour and thirteen minutes to reach the third round.

 Medvedev, who is a lanky six foot six proved again that he is an excellent mover.
 He hit blistering backhands, massive forehands where he slings the finish around his neck.
 He hit deft drop shots, impressive lobs.
 He is an unorthodox player and so fun to watch.

 In his on-court interview, the Russian star said: “I’m actually really pleased because usually I haven’t played well in Indian Wells and I haven’t been playing that well in practices before.

 “I’m really happy with my performance.
 That’s the most important thing no matter how I played before the tournament.”

 Medvedev said: “Mackenzie is a really strong opponent, he can put pressure on everybody.
 I’m happy to be through quite fast.”